Probe into Turkish use of Canadian tech promised

 In September, Project Ploughshares released a report entitled "Killer Optics: Exports of WESCAM sensors to Turkey — a litmus test of Canada's compliance with the Arms Trade Treaty."

-The group said it collected evidence from public records, media reports, academic sources, credible human-rights monitors and open-source data that “strongly indicates” that the WESCAM sensors, which are mounted on unmanned aerial vehicles (UAVs), are being extensively used by Turkey in recent military operations.
+The group said it collected evidence from public records, media reports, academic sources, credible human-rights monitors and open-source data that "strongly indicates" that the WESCAM sensors, which are mounted on unmanned aerial vehicles (UAVs), have been used extensively by Turkey in recent military operations.

 It says Turkey has been using the sensors since 2017 while its military has been trying to put down an insurgency in southeast Turkey and while being involved in military operations in Syria, Iraq and Libya.